- How It Works

 Inclusive of Russia and its western and southern neighbors such as the Ukraine, Turkey, and the countries of Central Asia, Europe is distinguished by its recent centrality in world politics and role as trendsetter in global culture, diplomacy, and economy.

-Global is distinguished by its emphasis on the role of international actors and intersections and transgressions across national borders and world regions.
+Global is distinguished by an emphasis on the role of political economic drivers and their impact on order-making.
+Special focus is given to the actors, intersections, and transgressions across national borders and world regions.
 These intersections define some of the world’s greatest challenges and changes in the nature of political and economic power today.

 With vital connections and rivalries in both Asia and Europe, the Americas is distinguished by the diversity of its development trajectories and importance to global economic integration.